ghoshsubh/ML-project/docs/source/Linear_regression.rst

   min_{\theta} ||X\theta - Y||_2^2

-We can solve the above problem in two ways:
+We can solve the above problem in two ways: one is the exact solution and another one is the approximate solution.

 .. image:: images/LeastSquare.png